ahnpj/security-operations-workflows/threat-intelligence-and-enrichment/misp-ioc-enrichment-and-correlation/workflow-execution.md

 Additional event analysis focused on the CoalaBot malware event, where external malware analysis references were reviewed.
 The event contained a VirusTotal permalink associated with a malware sample upload.
 By pivoting from the MISP event into the VirusTotal analysis page, the original malware filename was identified.
 This demonstrated how MISP events frequently act as centralized intelligence aggregation points that connect analysts to external malware analysis platforms, sandbox reports, malware repositories, and additional investigative resources.
 The investigation also reinforced how hashes, filenames, and malware upload references help analysts correlate malware campaigns and identify reused malware artifacts across environments.

 Further investigation centered on the Rhombus Linux DDoS botnet malware event.
 The event contained an Internal Reference link pointing to a Reddit-based malware analysis report.
 Reviewing the report revealed behavioral details regarding the malware installer, persistence mechanisms, payload delivery process, command-and-control communications, and DDoS functionality.
 Most importantly, the analysis identified the C2 infrastructure address `209.126.69.167:2020`, which infected systems attempted to contact after compromise.
-This portion of the lab demonstrated how threat intelligence often extends beyond simple indicators and includes analyst-written technical reporting that explains malware behavior, infection chains, persistence methods, and attacker infrastructure in operational detail.
+This portion demonstrated how threat intelligence often extends beyond simple indicators and includes analyst-written technical reporting that explains malware behavior, infection chains, persistence methods, and attacker infrastructure in operational detail.

 The investigation then shifted toward ransomware-related threat intelligence involving the Lorenz ransomware group and MiVoice exploitation activity.
 The associated MISP event referenced public reporting describing attacks against vulnerable Mitel MiVoice Connect systems.
 Through external research correlated with the event data, the exploited vulnerability was identified as `CVE-2022-29499`, a critical remote code execution vulnerability affecting vulnerable MiVoice Connect deployments.
 Additional research identified affected software versions, including `R19.2 SP3 (22.20.2300.0) and earlier` as well as `R14.x and earlier`.
 This phase demonstrated how analysts often combine MISP intelligence with external vendor advisories, vulnerability databases, and public reporting to fully understand exploited vulnerabilities and affected technologies.